 6. INFJs are true introverts.

-INFJs are sometimes called the “extroverted introverts.”
+INFJs are sometimes called the “extroverted introverts” or even ambiverts.
 They get this nickname because they can be passionate, enthusiastic, and talkative when they are in the presence of someone they feel comfortable with.
 Likewise, when they are fighting for a cause they believe in — like asking people to sign a petition to end animal abuse — they may come across as extroverts.
 However, INFJs are true introverts who prefer to have a small circle of friends.
-Just like any introvert, they need plenty of downtime to recharge their batteries.
+And introverts by definition need plenty of downtime to recharge their batteries.

 7. INFJs are sensitive to conflict.